Preview Guest chefs 2023

 Do you like to cook at home?

 Yes, very much.
-My girlfriend is also a chef and we share the task 50-50, or one of us cooks and the other does the washing up.
+My wife is also a chef and we share the task 50-50, or one of us cooks and the other does the washing up.

 You’ve just awakened in the middle of the night feeling famished.
 What needs to be in your refrigerator right now?